laurenkopac/cs6111-project1/README.md

 Our query modification is handled in a few methods inspiried by idologies from lecture and the textbook.

+1. We decided to give extra weight to (cleaned and stemmed) terms that appear frequently in the result title/summary.
+If non-stop words are appearing frequently here, we believe it to be a strong indication that the term is important and should be heavily considered for the query.
+2. Using `calculate_tf_idf()`, we create vectors to store terms and their calculated weights based on `sklearn` and the `Tfidfvectorizer` method [4].
+Using the tf-idf method, we assign each cleaned term a score.
+English stopwords are excluded from contention.
+3. Next, we use the Rocchio algorithm [1] to further score our cleaned terms, setting our alpha, beta, and gamma weights to 1, .9 and .1 respectively - a slight difference from how Rocchio is presented in the textbook.
+4. After scores are assigned to all terms, we reorder them using `intertools` and `permutations` to generate all possible arrangements and determine the highest scoring.
+[5]

 ## External References
 1. Manning, Raghavan, & Schütze.
 Stanford University.
 (2009).
 Information Retrieval and Web Search (Online Edition) - Chapter 9: Query Operations.
 Retrieved from https://nlp.stanford.edu/IR-book/pdf/09expand.pdf

 2. “Custom Search JSON API  |  Google for Developers.”
 Google, Google, developers.google.com/custom-search/v1/reference/rest/v1/Search.
 Accessed 10 Feb.
+2024.

+4. “Sklearn.Feature_extraction.Text.TfidfVectorizer.”
+Scikit, scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html.
+Accessed 10 Feb.
+2024.

+6. “Sklearn.Feature_extraction.Text.CountVectorizer.”
+Scikit, scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html.
+Accessed 18 Feb.
 2024.